jasonkuhrt/flo/functions/start.md

 When you run `flo` with no arguments:
   1. Fetches up to 100 open issues from GitHub
   2. Shows interactive picker:
+       - `→ Custom branch...` option at top for branch mode
        - Uses `gum filter` (fuzzy search) for >10 issues
        - Uses `gum choose` (simple list) for ≤10 issues
-  3. Creates worktree for selected issue
+  3. Creates worktree for selected issue (or custom branch)

 Requirements:
   - gum: https://github.com/charmbracelet/gum (install with: `brew install gum`)
   - gh CLI: https://cli.github.com (install with: `brew install gh`)

-Fallback: If gum or gh are not installed, shows help message instead.
+Fallback: If gum or gh are not installed, shows error with install instructions.

 # BRANCH MODE